 The only thing they would not legally be allowed to see was the only thing they can't see, which is one sentence in the Mueller report and seven partial sentences.

-Because they referred to grand jury material.
+That's it, because they referred to grand jury material.

 And to force or try to force and pressure an attorney general, the chief law enforcement officer in the country to violate the law to accommodate whatever sick political agenda they have.

-You cannot ask the attorney general of the United States to break the law.
+You cannot ask the Attorney General of the United States to break the law.

 Now they want some of the supporting materials released.

-So apparently there was some type of agreement that had been reached there between the House Judiciary Committee and so the criminal contempt thing is not going to happen, and that's not going forward.
+So apparently there was some type of agreement that had been reached there between the House Judiciary Committee.

-Everybody that had already testified before the House Committee, before the bipartisan Senate committee, and before Mueller.
+Then, all right, so they've been trying to call everybody back, everybody that had already testified before the House committee, before the bipartisan Senate committee, and before Mueller.

 Now, if you look at the amount of materials that were sent over, let's just start with the White House.